-Thin, milky white or gray or sometimes green discharge
+Thin, milky white or gray discharge

 Unpleasant “fishy” odor

-Burning or irritation with sex or urination which may indicate mixed vaginitis
+Burning or irritation with sex or urination

 Your health care provider will ask about your symptoms and health history.
-He or she will also do a pelvic exam.
+He or she will also perform a pelvic exam.
 This is an exam of your vagina and cervix.
 A sample of vaginal fluid or discharge may be taken.
 This sample is checked for signs of BV.

 BV is often treated with antibiotics.
 They may be given in oral pill form or as a vaginal cream.
 To use these medications: